Victims of Hate Crime

 1. If it is safe to do so, ensure you make a record (written, video, photo) of what has happened.
 Try to remember as much information as possible.
 If it is a text, email, voice message do not erase it.
 Even if you decide not to report it is worthwhile to keep it, just in case you change your mind.

-2. Reach out to someone or an organization you trust to provide emotional support and can provide you with some practical ways, to decide on what to do next. https://wesupporthamilton.ca/resources/
+2. Reach out to someone or an organization you trust that can provide support and can provide you with some practical ways to decide on what to do next. wesupporthamilton.ca/resources

 6. If it has occurred within a community setting like a community centre, faith place, sporting event-learn about their hate policies and procedures.

-7. If you want to report it to police call their victim services unit to learn more about this process and then report https://hamiltonpolice.on.ca/victim-services/victim-support-services
+7. If you want to report it to police call their victim services unit to learn more about this process and then report hamiltonpolice.on.ca/victim-services/victim-support-services

-8. If you want do a on-line report that does not go to police or want additional supports go here https://wesupporthamilton.ca/
+8. If you want do a on-line report that does not go to police or want additional supports go here wesupporthamilton.ca

 Toolkit Feedback